mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * Ability for the not registered User to buy climbing products.
 * Ability for the User to register an account.
 * Ability for the registered User to receive confirmation emails for registration and order confirmation.
-* Ability for the registered User to retrive lost password for login.
+* Ability for the registered User to retrieve lost password for login.
 * Ability for the registered User to browse climbing products in different categories.
 * Ability for the registered User to buy climbing products.
 * Ability for the registered User to save items in the wishlist.